THE FIRST RESURRECTION

 1 Cor.
 15 describes two, and ONLY two, resurrections before the millennial: Christ the firstfruits, and they that are Christ’s at his coming.
 “They that are Christ’s at his coming,” and the first resurrection of Rev. 20, are one and the same.
 No pre-tribulation coming, rapture, or resurrection in any of these important, key passages.
 So, how do pretribs get around such formidable evidence?
 Here comes theory.
 Enter the pretrib “taffy stretch” of the first resurrection.

-Pretribs theorize the first resurrection of Rev. 20 as all inclusive.
+Pretribs theorize the first resurrection of Rev. 20 as a series of resurrections.
 The first resurrection, they say, is not one event, rather, it is composed of “phases.”
 The first resurrection is stretched backwards, like taffy, some 2000 years to include Christ’s resurrection, the first “phase.”
 Thus, by this remarkable feat they hope to defeat the single post-trib event in Paul’s sequence.
 And, since the first resurrection is stretched that far back they slip in a pretrib resurrection as another “phase.”
 A far stretch indeed.
 We say this is a case of stretching the truth if ever there was one!

 The taffy stretch of the first resurrection won’t stretch for the following reasons: